yatharthk2/SPRECHEN/README.md

 ### GermanToEnglish :
 Finding libraries to tokenise and setup vocab was fairly simple .
 We used Spacy for the same purpose and trained the model on Multi30k dataset for 150 epochs .
-One important thing to note is
-Value of some parameters such as HeadCount and Encoder-Decoder iterations where reduced in comparison to original paper considering limited computational power we had at our disposal.
+One important thing to note is value of some parameters such as HeadCount and Encoder-Decoder iterations where reduced in comparison to original paper considering limited computational power we had at our disposal.
 .
 Prerained weights for GerToEng can be found
 <a href="https://drive.google.com/drive/folders/1Mqy2gOyDwlv-MeqNqAFeRnVsGg7obLYg?usp=sharing"><strong>here</strong></a>